 |8||The Genesis Bank||http://www.thegenesisbank.com/cord-tissue-cord-blood-banking|

-As of 2015, there are 17 cord blood banks within the U.S. that offer cord tissue storage, an 89% increase over approximately a two-year period.
-This means that nearly half of private U.S. cord blood banks are now offering the service.
+By 2015, there were 17 cord blood banks within the U.S. that offer cord tissue storage, an 89% increase over approximately a two-year period.

-A list of U.S. cord blood banks now offering the service of cord tissue storage is shown below.
+A list of U.S. cord blood banks offering the service of cord tissue storage by September 2015 is shown below.

 TABLE.
 U.S. CORD BLOOD BANKS OFFERING CORD TISSUE STORAGE IN 2015

-Pricing for umbilical cord tissue storage is being handled a number of different ways by private cord blood banks, as shown in the table below.
+Pricing for umbilical cord tissue storage can be handled several different ways, as shown in the table below.

 TABLE.
 PRICING STRUCTURES FOR CORD TISSUE STORAGE